 Very often when a family experiences a divorce, grandparents can undergo similar challenges that parents go through due to close relationships with grandchildren or the desire to establish stronger bonds.
-According to the website divorcesupport.com, child visitation in Pennsylvania may be granted to a grandparent under the following circumstances:
+Child visitation in Pennsylvania may be granted to a grandparent under the following circumstances:

 - at least one of the child’s parents is deceased

 - the parents have been separated for six months or more

 - the child has resided with the grandparent(s) for twelve months or more and is consequently removed from the home by his parents.